JetBrains/intellij-sdk-docs/topics/intro/sdk_code_guidelines.md

   * MAJOR corresponds to a significant upgrade in functionality.
   * MINOR corresponds to minor refactoring and small improvements in functionality.
   * FIX corresponds to changes that fix problems without significant refactoring.
-* `<idea-version>` Set the attributes:
-  * `since-build` attribute to the earliest compatible build number of the IntelliJ Platform.
-    The default for SDK samples is "193".
-  * `until-build` Omit this attribute for new sample plugins.
-    SDK code samples are reviewed before every major release (20XX.1) to ensure compatibility with the latest IntelliJ Platform.
-    Add this attribute if a plugin sample is deprecated with a release of the IntelliJ Platform.
 * `<depends>` Include at least one dependency with the module `com.intellij.modules.platform` to indicate basic plugin compatibility with IntelliJ Platform-based products.
   Add `<depends>` elements containing module FQNs as needed to describe more specialized [Compatibility with Multiple Products](plugin_compatibility.md), and any other [Plugin Dependencies](plugin_dependencies.md).
 * `<description>` is a concise explanation of what is being demonstrated and how a user would access the functionality.